-To inform the modification application and ensure the future attainment of design excellence, UTS elected to participate in the recently established State Design Review Panel process.
+To inform the modification application and ensure the future attainment of design excellence, UTS elected to participate in the State Design Review Panel process.

 The panel members selected for the project were: Richard Johnson, Michael Tawa, Matt Davis, Garth Paterson, and Lee Hillam (Chair - GANSW).
-The first presentation was provided to the Panel by UTS and its project team on 25 July 2018, where valuable feedback was provided and has been considered/adopted as part of the formal modification application.
-In general, the panel supports the preliminary proposal to redevelop the subject portion of the UTS Broadway Campus.
+The first presentation was provided to the Panel by UTS and its project team on 25 July 2018, with a second presentation held on 12 September 2018.
+Over the course of the review undertaken by the Panel valuable feedback was provided and considered/adopted as part of the modification application.